danifranco/DCRAB/readme.md

 ### Why DCRAB?

 The first D is of Donostia International Physics Center Fundation (DIPC), who are the main developers of the software.
 The 'crab' part is related to the animal because this monitoring tool, like a crab grabbing its food, grabs the processes associated in the computation to collect the data.
+Furthermore, there is an analogy between crab claw and the way DCRAB monitors the processes with 'start' and 'finish' commands.
+DCRAB catches the block code to monitor inside this commands like a crab holds everything inside its claws.

 ### PROS

   - Real time monitorization.
-The report file is continuously updating
+The report file is continuously updating so if the job fails the report will be completed up to there
   - All data collected in a single .html file
   - No compilation required
-  - Easy to use in a script because only two sentences are required to monitor data
+  - Easy to use in a script because only two sentences are required to monitor processes

 ### Requirements/Limitations

-  - Only supports one node calculations (will be added in a future version)
+  - Supports multinode statistics (only for MPI jobs)
   - With PBS scheduler the option "#PBS -l mem=" must be written explicitly in the submission script for the memory data plot.
-The memory must be in GB.
+The memory must be in GB

 ### Coming features

-  - Multinode computations (with MPI)
   - MPI comunication statistics
   - IB network statistics
   - Support for Slurm.